Athens Combo Ticket Book Your Trip Athens Tourist Pass

 The name ‘choragic’ means that it was a monument funded by a sponsor.

-At the time, it was very common for sponsors (who were usually wealthy Athenians) to undertake the costs of performances that the state could not cover.
+At the time, it was common for sponsors (usually wealthy Athenians) to undertake the costs of performances that the state could not cover.

-In Tripodon street you’ll find the world-famous choragic Lysicrates monument.
+On Tripodon street, you’ll find the world-famous choragic Lysicrates monument.

 Courtesy: Athens By Locals

-According to the custom, when a sponsored performance won an award, sponsors would raise monuments on Tripodon street as a tribute to their victory.
+According to the custom, when a sponsored performance won an award, sponsors would raise monuments on Tripodon street to commemorate their victory.

-In this case, it was Lysicrates who commissioned the monument to celebrate an award-winning play in 334 BC.
+In this case, Lysicrates commissioned the monument to celebrate an award-winning play in 334 BC.

 The Choragic Monument of Lysicrates near the Acropolis of Athens.